penchord/web/_sources/project_pages/samuel_1.md

 Stroke is a common cause of adult disability.
 Expert opinion is that about one in five patients should receive clot-busting drugs ('thrombolysis') to break up the blood clot that is causing their stroke.
 At the moment only about one in nine patients actually receive this treatment in the UK.
 There is a lot of variation between hospitals, which means that the same patient might receive different treatment in different hospitals.
 A new treatment is mechanical removal of larger clots ('thrombectomy').
 At the moment only about 1 in 30 patients receive this treatment, when it is thought about 1 in 7 patients could be suitable.
 Though thrombectomy is suitable for fewer patients than thrombolysis, it generally has a larger beneficial effect.

-The key aim of the SAMueL work is to understand between-hospital variation in provision of thrombolysis and thrombectomy, the consequences of that variation on patient outcomes and use of NHS resources, and how variation may be reduced, patient outcomes improved, and NHS resource use optimised.
+The key aim of the SAMueL work is to understand between-hospital variation in provision of thrombolysis and thrombectomy, the consequences of that variation on patient outcomes and use of NHS resources, and how unwarranted variation may be reduced, patient outcomes improved, and NHS resource use optimised.

 The figure below shows the pathway we are looking at, and the questions we are are asking.
 We use *clinical pathway simulation* to model the flow of patients through the emergency stroke pathway, so we can ask questions about what improvement in outcomes could be achieved by improving patient flow.
-We use machine learning to understand variation in decisions-to-treat, so we can ask questions about what improvement in outcomes could be achieved by improving consistency around clinical decision-making.
+We use machine learning to understand variation in decision to treat, so we can ask questions about what improvement in outcomes could be achieved by improving consistency around clinical decision-making.

 ![](./images/samuel_pathway.png)